juanxincai1/juanxincai1/README.md

-- 👋 Hi, I’m @juanxincai1
+- 👋 Hi, I’m @Lee-min
-- 👀 I’m interested in Microgrid optimal dispatching.
+- 👀 I am interested in research on optimizing the operation of microgrids..
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me with 1029347098@qq.com